klemakle/aethelwulf-portfolio/content/articles/data-viz-elk.md

 The content of the grok filter depends on the logs.
 We recommend that you use online grok filter tools to obtain a good match of the data.

-The file sends the output (filtered and structured logs) to an elasticsearch service running in a conterner on the local machine.
+The file sends the output (filtered and structured logs) to an elasticsearch service running in a container on the local machine (192.168.137.95).
 ![alt text](</img/elk/filter logstash.png>)
 <br>